filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 ## Block Broadcast

-An eligible miner broadcasts the completed block to the network (via [block propagation](data-propagation.md)), and assuming everything was done correctly, the network will accept it and other miners will mine on top of it, earning the miner a block reward!
+An eligible miner broadcasts the completed block to the network and assuming everything was done correctly, the network will accept it and other miners will mine on top of it, earning the miner a block reward!

 # Block Rewards